TheGloriousGenesis/CS_Learning/Docker/Docker_Fundamentals/README.md

 Used `exec` command to explore container

+## Definition
-an image is an instruction on how to create a container (similar to class objects being blueprint to create instance of class)
+an image is an instruction on how to create a container (similar to classes are the blueprint to create instance of class)

 Each layer uses separate intermediate container, runs command, commit to image, then removes intermediate container Each layer uses previous layer output